Sweat (play): Production history

-The Guthrie Theater ran a production from July 16 - August 21, 2022.
+The Guthrie Theater ran a production from July 16 to August 21, 2022.
 Rohan Preston of the Star Tribune wrote of a key scene, saying "it puts an emotional capstone on a play that gives voice to some of the aches and frustrations that animate a nation unmoored by job displacement, thwarted dreams and self-medication."

+A Sydney Theatre Company production ran from 15 November to 22 December 2024.